NGEET/fates-docs/docs/source/fates_tech_note.rst

 .. figure:: images/land_use_initialization_flowcharts.png

-	    FLow chart of tweo ways of initializing FATES with land use change: A no-spinup case initializes land use staets at the start of a transient run.
-A Spinup case first runs the model under potential vegetation (i.e., no land use) and then applies initial land use change to get to a desired time point, followed by transient land use after that.
+	    FLow chart of two ways of initializing FATES with land use change: A no-spinup case initializes land use states at the start of a transient run, bu twith no attempt to first spin up to an equilibrium state.
+A Spinup case first runs the model under potential vegetation (i.e., no land use) and then applies initial land use change to get to a desired compositino of land use at the time point that starts a transient run, followed by transient land use after that.

 The first way of initializing land use states is to runwith no spinup from bare ground, starting in some specific year of the historical record.
 In